pryley/site-reviews/readme.txt

 - Improved documentation
 - Improved plugin performance with thousands of reviews
 - Improved the blocks to visually match the WordPress 5.5 editor style
-- Improved the Terms checkbox in the submission form to align correctly with the text
+- Improved the Terms checkbox in the review form to align correctly with the text
 - Improved translation settings
 - Removed the glsr_calculate_ratings() helper function
 - Removed tool to calculate rating counts (no longer needed)